oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Tools/use_library/README.md

 # Using FPGA Cross-Language Libraries

-This FPGA tutorial demonstrates how to build DPC++ device libraries from RTL sources and use them in your DPC++ design.
+This FPGA tutorial demonstrates how to build SYCL device libraries from RTL sources and use them in your SYCL design.

 | Optimized for                     | Description